-If the biopsy results show that you have KS but you don’t have any other symptoms, you may not need any further tests.
+If the biopsy results show that you have KS, but you don’t have any other symptoms, you may not need any further tests.

-You’ll usually have further tests if your specialist wants to make sure that there is no KS elsewhere in your body.
+You may have further tests if your specialist wants to make sure that there is no KS elsewhere in your body.
 There are a number of different tests that can be done.
 Your doctor will explain more about the tests you need and why they’re the most appropriate for you.

-Tests can include using a thin fibre-optic tube to look at and take biopsies of the inside of the lungs (called a bronchoscopy) or the gullet and stomach (called an endoscopy).
+Tests can include using a thin fibre-optic tube to look at, and take biopsies of, the inside of the lungs (called a bronchoscopy) or the gullet and stomach (called an endoscopy).
 You may also have a CT scan.

 CT (computerised tomography) scan